CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-introduction.md

 ## REST version

-Currently we are using version 2 of the API.
-In this newest version some calls were moved to make it clearer which calls were unique to the Marketing Suite or the Publisher.
+This is version 2 of the Copernica REST API.
+In this version some calls were moved to make it clearer which calls were unique to the Marketing Suite or the Publisher.
 The new version of the API is easier to understand and offers some new calls to help you manage all data surrounding your mailings.